homing1923/centralite_elegance/README.md

-# centralite_eLite
+# centralite_elegance
+Centralite for home assistant

+Note:
-Centralite for home assistant (this developed using an Elegance system, will be testing on a Jetstream)
+- this developed using an Elegance system and is only setup to handle one system, not multiple, but could be easily modified to support a multi-system
+- Jetstream support is/will be a fork of this project given the slightly different commands and device addressing structure.

 I'm new to HA and this was my first ever python project.
 I admit I don't understand everything in how this all works.
 Many thanks to pashar1's github repo for the structure and working light setup so I could largely mimic what was done to modify his scene & switch skeleton he already had stubbed.
 I've tried to document with comments things I learned.

-I also have a jetstream system so I'll be updating this and likely creating a fork of it for Jetstream.
 I'm sure there are bugs -- I'm surprised I got it this far with my new python and HA experience.

 My setup:
 Raspberry Pi 4 running on an SSD